pwolthausen/k8s-workshops/2-scheduling/readme.md

 Edit the `webserver` deployment and add the above affinity block to it.
 Now let's scale up the deployment.

-> kubectl scale deploy -n scheduling webserver --replicas 5
+`kubectl scale deploy -n scheduling webserver --replicas 5`

 You should see each of your pods on a different node.
 If you have less than 5 nodes, not all the pods will be scheduled which would trigger auto-scaling if you have it enabled.
 If you have more than 5 or more nodes, all your pods should be scheduled on a different node.
 This is similar to a daemonset only it does not force a 1:1 ration between nodes and pods, you'll get as many pods as you asked for.

 Let's change the topologyKey now to zonal and see what happens.
-> kubectl patch deploy webserver -p '{"spec":{"template":{"spec":{"affinty":{"podAntiAffinity":{requiredDuringSchedulingIgnoredDuringExecution":{"topologyKey": "failure-domain.beta.kubernetes.io/zone"}}}}}}}`
+`kubectl patch deploy webserver -p '{"spec":{"template":{"spec":{"affinty":{"podAntiAffinity":{requiredDuringSchedulingIgnoredDuringExecution":{"topologyKey": "failure-domain.beta.kubernetes.io/zone"}}}}}}}'`

 If your cluster is in a single zone, you should only see a single pod due to the topologyKey.
 If the cluster spans multiple zones, you should have as many pods as there are zones.